smastrom/vue-use-active-scroll/README.md

 <br />

-## Dealing with offsetTop title paddings
+## Adjusting offsetTop title paddings

 You might noticed that if you have a fixed header and defined a `offsetTop`, once you scroll to a section its top edge may actually be underneath the header.